How to Become a Trade-Qualified Carpenter

 - Being four years long there’s light at the end of the tunnel!

-There’s also a few things to unlike.
+There are also a few things to unlike.

 - You can’t dip your toe in the water.
 You’ve just signed up for four years of training, there’s no pulling out now!